Warm and comforting, this Italian Pastina is my family’s go-to meal when you’re feeling under the weather or need a quick pick me up.

 Who knows, but no matter hold old they get, they still look for this comforting recipe when they’re ill.
 I first posted this recipe back in 2012 and I can’t count the number of times I’ve made Pastina since then, but never took another picture of it until now when I was looking for some old meatless recipes to share for Ash Wednesday and this one popped up.

-Luckily, I had a box in my pantry, so I got up from my computer, made some Pastina and took a quick picture so I can share this recipe with you again.
 To make this recipe, you’ll need pastina pasta, chicken bouillon cube (I like using this better than chicken stock for this recipe), water and whipped butter.

 Start by bringing the water and bouillon cube to a boil in a small saucepan.
 Next, add the pastina and cook until all of the liquid has evaporated.
 Finally, add the butter (which makes it really creamy!) and serve.